arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Working with Data Basic DDL and DML ###

 In this exercise, you will create a new database and work with its data.
 This means you will create some tables, index those tables appropriately, and then insert and query data.
 For this purpose, you will use two different tools.
-The first tool, the Database Manager for SQL Database, is a browser based Silverlight database administration tool that you can access from the Windows Azure portal.
+The first tool, the Database Manager for SQL Database, is a browser based Silverlight database administration tool that you can access from the Microsoft Azure portal.
 The other tool is SQL Server Management Studio, a tool normally associated with SQL Server management.
 You will see that this tool is equally useful for managing your SQL Databases.

 <a name="Ex2Task1"></a>
 #### Task 1 - Creating a New Database ####

-1. In the Windows Azure Management portal UI, select **New** from the bottom pane, **Data Services** | **SQL Database** | **Custom Create**.
+1. In the Microsoft Azure Management portal UI, select **New** from the bottom pane, **Data Services** | **SQL Database** | **Custom Create**.

 	![New SQL Database](Images/new-sql-database.png?raw=true)